 Student Rush

-Are you a college student who wants to experience the Symphony?
-Student Rush is the new and improved way for undergraduate and graduate students to experience select Charlotte Symphony (CSO) concerts by purchasing $15 tickets online, up to 2 days before the concert weekend!
-Take advantage of the best available seats at a variety of CSO programs with this unique access for students.
+Student Rush is the best way for undergraduate and graduate students to experience select Charlotte Symphony (CSO) concerts by purchasing $15 tickets online, up to 2 days before the concert weekend.
+Take advantage of the best available seats at a variety of CSO programs with this unique access for students!

 How to Purchase